 We are now raising funds to support the experimental trial that Daisy was part of, and to advance the development of drugs that could cure this terrible condition, giving hope to children like Daisy.

-Daisy was the first child to have the CED system implanted, with a port to allow repeated infusions of chemotherapy.
+Daisy was the first child to have the CED system implanted with a port to allow repeated infusions of chemotherapy.
 She, along with several other children, has played a huge part in the ongoing journey to find a cure – not only for DIPG but all types of brain tumours and neurological conditions.
-Following Daisy’s treatment the pioneering team from Bristol were then in a position to confidently deliver chemotherapy via the CED system to others, including Gughi.
+Following these treatments the pioneering team from Bristol were then in a position to confidently deliver chemotherapy via the CED system to others, including Gughi.